 The key, of course, is tact.

-Initiating a Thanksgiving financial dialogue
+Initiating a holiday financial dialogue

 Many adults, regardless of age, delay estate planning because it can be uncomfortable to contemplate one’s own mortality.
 Others fear it is bad luck, or that, with modern advances in medical science, they have ample time to tend to their estate planning needs.